Blue-tongued skink

-Blue-tongued skinks comprise the Australasian genus Tiliqua, which contains some of the largest members of the skink family (Scincidae).
-They are commonly called blue-tongued lizards or simply blue-tongues or blueys in Australia or panana in Indonesia.
+Blue-tongued skinks are lizards of the Australasian genus Tiliqua, which includes some of the largest members of the skink family (Scincidae).
+They are commonly called blue-tongued lizards, simply blue-tongues, blueys in Australia, or panana in Indonesia.
 As suggested by these common names, a prominent characteristic of the genus is a large blue tongue that can be bared as bluff-warning to potential enemies.
 Their tongue can also deform itself and produce a thick mucus in order to catch prey.
 They are relatively shy in comparison with other lizards, and also significantly slower due to their shorter legs.

 Systematics and distribution

 Blue-tongued skinks are closely related to the genera Cyclodomorphus and Hemisphaeriodon.
 All species are found on mainland Australia with the exception of Tiliqua gigas, which occurs in New Guinea and various islands of Indonesia.
 The Tanimbar blue-tongued skink, a subspecies of Tiliqua scincoides, is also found on several small Indonesian islands between Australia and New Guinea.
 Tiliqua nigrolutea, the blotched blue-tongued skink, is the only species present in Tasmania.